rangle/ngCourse2/handout/di/angular2/README.md

 bootstrap(App, [Hamburger, Patty, Bun, Toppings]);
 ```

 Okay, this is starting to look a little bit more complete.
-The key take away
+The key takeaway
 here is `bootstrap(App, [Hamburger, Patty, Bun, Toppings])`.
 The second
 parameter is an array of `providers`.